wing5wong/artisan-whs-static/source/_news/2020-08-12_whanganui-high-school-vs-hawera-high-exchange.md

 show_in_slider: true
 date: 2020-08-12T00:51:41.769Z
 ---
-Great Sports Exchange yesterday against Hawera High at Whanganui High School.
+Great Sports Exchange yesterday against Hawera High at Whanganui High School on Tuesday 11 August 2020.

-WHS were overall winners of the exchange winning 8 out of the 11 sports played.
+**WHS were overall winners of the exchange winning 8 out of the 11 sports played.**

 #### Results: